 Apple slab pie is a wonderful dessert for large gatherings, like a ranch branding or potluck.
 One pie feeds 20 people, or more – depending how small you cut the pieces.
-You can use different fillings, but apple is a universal favorite; you can’t go wrong with apple pie and ice cream!
+You can use different fillings, but apple is a universal favorite; you can’t go wrong with traditional apple pie and ice cream!

 Making the apple slab pie